 #9.
 Reader polls

-These are a great way to engage with your readers but also seek valuable feedback about your magazine, products, services and ways to implement other ideas.
+Polls are great to engage with your readers but also seek valuable feedback about your magazine, products, services and ways to implement other ideas.
 Readers love short surveys, as they feel that they have a voice and part of your future plans.

 #10.
 How-to information

-Blog posts that offer ‘how-to’ information, especially with a free printable or PDF to download are really good for your readers.
-They can also act as a lead magnet (pop up here) for newcomers to join your newsletter.
+Blog posts that offer ‘how-to’ information, especially with a free printable or PDF to download are another great way to engage with your readers and attract newcomers to join your newsletter.
 You can include quizzes, lists, link libraries, resource packs and educational worksheets.